carrieje/maky/README.md

 In most case, you have no configuration to set to make it work.
 In other general cases, you have at most 2 variables to set in the file if you want to be minimal.

 Maky includes an awesome feature as it can handle several main files.
-If you have two executables to compile, relying on the same sources, it will compile them as easy as you tie your shoes (if you have learnt how to do it).
+If you have two executables to compile, relying on the same sources, it will compile them as easy as tying a shoelace (if you have learnt how to do it).

 Requirements
 ------------